All Episodes

 But anyways, Paul Ryan, I think you're right about the Huckabee theory.

-I believe uh I thought maybe it was just incompetent, but I think he's destroyed the Republican Party.
+I believe I thought maybe he was just incompetent, but I think he's destroyed the Republican Party.

-I think it's going to uh over uh overflow into the Senate races when it comes to Kelly Ayott and uh Toomey and Pennsylvania and it's a good thing.
+I think it's going to overflow into the Senate races when it comes to Kelly Ayat and Toomey in Pennsylvania.

 Wait, wait, wait.

-Wait, I uh uh you you think the Republicans is gonna win or lose the Senate.
+You think the Republicans are going to win or lose the Senate?

-Uh I think the Republicans, sorry, I think the Republicans are gonna lose now that uh Paul Ryan has kind of disavowed Trump.
+I think the Republicans, sorry, I think the Republicans are going to lose now that Paul Ryan has kind of disavowed Trump.

-I mean he says he's back at him, but uh he's pulling the money away.
+I mean, he says he's backing him, but he's pulling the money away.

 Absolutely.